kanflo/adsb-skygrazer/readme.txt

-ADS-B as Art!
+skygrazer

 Listens to the ADS-B json feed and displays a pretty image of the nearest aircraft.
-Install dependencies, build, copy adsb-scope.ini to /etc and take off.
+Install dependencies, build, copy skygrazer.ini to /etc and take off.